 In analyzing data from the SF-12v2, the standard approach is to form two summary scores based on responses to these questions.
-The scoring algorithms for both the Physical Component

-Summary (PCS) and the Mental Component Summary (MCS) incorporate information from all 12 questions.
+The scoring algorithms for both the Physical Component Summary (PCS) and the Mental Component Summary (MCS) incorporate information from all 12 questions.
 However, the PCS weights more heavily responses to the following questions: ADGENH42, ADDAYA42, ADCLIM42, ADPALS42, ADPWLM42, and ADPAIN42.
 The MCS weights more heavily responses to the following questions: ADDOWN42, ADCAPE42, ADMALS42, ADMWLM42, and ADSOCA42.
 The algorithm for computing the PCS and the MCS summary scores may be available through OptumTM.
-For more information see www.optum.com/optum-outcomes/what-we-do/health-survey/sf-12v2-health-survey.html

 The PCS and MCS cannot be computed directly if a person has missing data for any of the twelve items.
 A proprietary method was used for imputing the PCS and MCS scores if some data are missing.
 PCS and MCS scores calculated according to the standard algorithm and incorporating imputations for some cases with missing data are available for analysts in this file.
 The PCS-12 score is PCS42, and the MCS-12 score is MCS42.
 Note that negative values are possible in PCS42 and MCS42 in rare cases.
-There are no records in 2014 where MCS42 or PCS42 is set to a negative value.
+There is one record in 2016 where MCS42 is set to a negative values and no records where PCS42 is set to a negative value.
 Persons who were not eligible for the SAQ, or who were eligible but for whom no data existed based on SAQELIG, or who did not have a positive SAQ weight, were set to "Inapplicable" (-1) for PCS42 and MCS42.
 (These persons were set to missing in 2002.)